Blackout Poetry Artwork

 Memory Linocut Artwork Sticky post

-Memory Linocut Artwork
+Memory Linocut Printmaking Artwork

 Linocuts are such a fun way to explore line, shape and personal expression.
 Students (mostly) love the hands-on process and the magic of pulling prints.
 The physicality of carving keeps students engaged and the final results are often a beautiful surprise.
 This memory linocut artwork provides great results and helps student practice using their personal voice.
-Materials for Linocuts ***This description contains affiliate links to … Continue reading Memory Linocut Artwork
+Materials for Linocuts ***This description contains affiliate links to … Continue reading Memory Linocut Printmaking Artwork

 Sticky post